ukitta555/ukitta555/README.md

 ### Hi there!

 My name is Vlad.
 Here you will mostly see repositories with the solutions to online courses that I did and my uni assignments.
-Someday I won't be ashamed of the spaghetti code I wrote in personal projects, and will put them out as well...
+I also have some spaghetti code I wrote for my personal projects that you can find here...

 Anyhow, I hope you find the code that I wrote useful for your projects.